 In fact, if you are looking for a splendid spot to enjoy one of the best views of the iconic Seven Sisters cliffs, this is the place.

-Marine Conservation Society's annual Good Beach Guide 2015 Rating: 3-Star Excellent.
+Marine Conservation Society's annual Good Beach Guide 2018 Rating: 5-Star Excellent.
 This is the highest European water quality rating.
-Annual ratings are published at the end of September each year so the next ratings will appear in September or early October 2016.
+The organization has also awarded the beach "Recommended" status.

 Birling Gap Nude Beach Essentials